Kraego/NailDownNuget/README.md

 # How does it work

 It calls `nuget-deps-tree` stores the resulting dependency tree.
-Then it finds the given nuget dependencies.
+Then it tries to find the given nuget in the tree.
 To do so it traverses the dependencies and logs the path to shell, when the desired nuget was found.

 # Runit

 * (There must be a `dotnet build` or at least a `dotnet restore` to update the local nuget caches)

+## powershell

 * Don't forget to unblock the `nailDownNuget.ps1`
 * Run it in powershell `nailDownNuget.ps1 [path to sln] [name of the nuget] [version of the nuget]`

+## python

+* `py .\nailDonwNuget.py [path to sln], [name of the nuget], [version of the nuget]`